 View the PG&E PSPS Fact Sheet (PDF)

-- Plan for medical needs, like devices that use batteries/require power or medications that need to be refrigerated
+Plan for medical needs, like medications that require refrigeration or devices that need power.

 Medical Baseline Customers